BB31420/Awesome-Googlesheets-Scripts/README.md

 Contributions to this repository are welcome, submit a pull request.

 ## License
-This repository is licensed under the Unlicense License.
-This means that you can use the scripts in this repository for any purpose, without any restrictions.
-However, please note that there is no warranty or liability for any damages that may result from using these scripts.
+This repository is licensed under the MIT License.

 ## Acknowledgments
 Special thanks to my friends.